All Travel To The United States From Europe Has Been Frozen Due To The Coronavirus

 After downplaying the Coronavirus in early stages of the outbreak, President Donald Trump took action on Wednesday night.
 Addressing the nation from the oval office, Trump froze all travel from Europe to the US (excepting the UK) for the next 30 days.
 He also said there will be restrictions on Americans coming from Europe, though how exactly that will work is vaguer.
+(See below for updates.)

 “From the beginning of time, nations and people have faced unforeseen challenges — including large-scale and very dangerous health threats,” Trump said in a video address.
 “This is the way it always was and the way it always will be.
 It only matters how you respond and we are responding with great speed and professionalism.”